 The unit of pressure is the Pascal.
 I Pa is 1 Nm-2.
 You must remember you will not measure zero pressure as we have an atmosphere.
 I atmosphere is the pressure exerted due to our atmosphere and is approximately equal to 1 x105 Pa.
 This is equivalent to a weight of 105 N acting on a square of area 1m2.
 At ground level this is approximately the mass of 104 kg on a square metre which equates to about 10 Fiat 500 in 1m2.

-- A mass of gas at a pressure of 20kPa has a volume of 3m3.
-What will be the volume if the pressured is doubled but the temperature remains constant?
+A mass of gas at a pressure of 20kPa has a volume of 3m3.
+What will be the volume if the pressure is doubled but the temperature remains constant?